Scrince/Arculus_Recovery/SECURITY.md

 New beta encrypted keyfiles use AES-256-GCM with SHA-512 password pre-hashing, PBKDF2-HMAC-SHA512 at 1,000,000 iterations, and a 12-byte nonce.
 Their magic and format fields are authenticated.
-Legacy ARC formats and encrypted keyfiles are still read by their original compatibility paths.
+Legacy YellowSphere ARC formats and encrypted keyfiles are still read by their original compatibility paths.

 ## Clipboard, Display, and Memory